The Mental Health Act

 The Mental Health Act is the law governing the compulsory treatment of certain people who have a mental disorder.

 Sometimes a person with a mental illness might not be able, or willing, to be involved in decisions about their treatment because of their illness.
-If without this treatment there is thought to be a risk to the person's health or safety or the safety of others the Mental Health Act is used to ensure they receive the necessary treatment.
+If without this treatment there is thought to be a risk to the person's health or safety or the safety of others the Mental Health Act is used to ensure they receive the necessary care.

 The Mental Health Act represents a careful balance between the individual rights of patients and society’s responsibility to protect them and other people from the harm which a mental disorder can cause.